 Take a moment to read Matthew’s account of the crucifixion, death, and burial of Jesus Christ on that day (Matthew 27:27-66).

-To those controlling the Jewish ‘story’ Jesus was a troublesome figure with messianic pretentions.
+To those controlling the Jewish ‘story’, Jesus was a troublesome figure with messianic pretensions.
 He challenged and contradicted their cultural and religious status quo – their control of the relationship between God and people.